 The critical role that pacemakers play in our patients’ quality of life means that these devices must be monitored carefully to make sure they’re doing their job properly.
 All Excela Health hospitals feature ongoing pacemaker care through Pacemaker Clinics.

-Electrophysiology services are offered at both our Latrobe and Westmoreland Hospital campuses.
+Electrophysiology services are offered at the Westmoreland Hospital campus.